lilyxia99/leilei-quartz/content/index.md

 # Leilei's Mind Palace

 I am Leilei, and I am an tactile artist and filmmaker.
-This is [my blog](https://www.leileixia.online), reading notes and zettlekasten, and if you are interested in my artworks, you can visit [my website](https://www.leileixia.com)
+This is [my blog](https://www.leileixia.online), I kind of just [[Why I write my post|like writing something to an anonymous public]] .
+I put my reading notes and zettlekasten here, and if you are interested in my artworks, you can visit [my website](https://www.leileixia.com)

 You can find the index on the left or the bottom (if your window is small or mobile)

-[[All Dairies|Some of my diaries ]] I write my Dairies everyday, somehow I just [[Why I write dairies here|like writing dairies here]].
+[[All Dairies|Some of my diaries ]] I write my Dairies everyday

 [[Leilei's Collections]] Where I put some references, artist I have looked at or want to look at, or books I have briefly read or wanted to read